 School can help – if they know you’re a young carer

 Although it can be good to get away from home and see your friends at school or college, you may find it hard to concentrate in lessons, to get your homework in on time, or find the time and space to revise for exams.

 It’s important to let your school know you have caring responsibilities.
 The more teachers understand your situation, the more supportive they will be.

-If you are having problems with schoolwork, or making plans for where you go next, our Education Advisors are here to help you – and your teachers – find a solution.
+If you are having problems with schoolwork, or making plans for where you go next, we are here to help you – and your teachers – find a solution.

 We work with schools to help them to support young carers in lots of ways, like setting up a young carers group and having a member of staff specifically responsible for young carers.
 Assemblies can help everyone in school understand what it means to be a young carer.